microsoft/lisa/docs/run.md

 5. Verify test results

     After test completed, the html report is like below.
-The tier 0 includes a smoke test case, run on an Ubuntu image.
+The t0 includes the smoke test case, run on an Ubuntu image.

     ![image](img/smoke_test_result.png)

-It doesn't need to create new VMs each time.
-And the test Linux distribution can be other gallery image or a VHD.
+It doesn't need to create new VMs every time.
+The test Linux distribution can be another gallery image or a VHD.
 Learn more from [runbook reference](runbook.md).

-### Run in Ready VMs
+### Run in Ready computers

 The tests can run in an existing environment in lab or cloud.
 LISA calls the platform as `ready`.

 1. Get IP address which can be accessed by LISA.

-2. Prepare the SSH public/private key pair like steps in Azure.
+2. Get the SSH public/private key pair which can access the computers.

 3. Run LISA in existing VM.